Dr. Ehaab Abdou

-Ehaab Abdou is a social entrepreneur who co-founded Fat’het Kheir and Nahdet El Mahrousa NGOs in Egypt.
-He worked as a Senior Consultant at the World Bank and an Advisor for the Middle East Youth Initiative at Brookings Institution.
+Dr. Ehaab Abdou is a social entrepreneur who co-founded Fat’het Kheir and Nahdet El Mahrousa NGOs in Egypt.
+Dr. Ehaab worked as a Senior Consultant at the World Bank and an Advisor for the Middle East Youth Initiative at Brookings Institution.
 He was also an Ashoka Fellow in 2004.
-Ehaab Abdou earned his master’s degree in International Development from the University of Pittsburgh and is currently pursuing his PhD in the History of Education at McGill University.
+Dr. Ehaab earned his master’s degree in International Development from the University of Pittsburgh and obtained his PhD in the History of Education from McGill University.

 Yasmine Ibrahim founded the Digital Museum of Women to research, highlight, and preserve women’s history in Egypt since the 1800’s, along with providing women with knowledge and tools to be empowered through storytelling.
 Yasmine Ibrahim is a graduate of the Faculty of Law Cairo University and she obtained a Postgraduate Diploma on the status of women and women’s rights in the MENA region from Lund University in Sweden.

-Mohsen Kamal graduated from Cairo University with a bachelor’s degree in Political Science in 2005 and since then worked in the human rights education field.
+Mohsen Kamal works as a freelance trainer in civic education with the Goethe Institut in Cairo.
+Mohsen graduated from Cairo University with a bachelor’s degree in Political Science in 2005 and since then worked in the human rights education field.
 He has an international experience in human rights being a fellow with the Human Rights Center – University of Minnesota in 2009, and serving in the Committee on Constitutional Affairs of the European Parliament – Brussels in 2012.
 He also served as the Deputy Director of the Andalus Institute for Tolerance and Anti-Violence for four years.

 Nadeen Gamil is a feminist and a women’s rights’ advocate and her interest in this field is derived from her own personal belief and passion for women’s rights’ and gender equality in order to end all forms of gender discrimination and inequality in Egypt.
 She has been working with Dr. Nawal Al Saadawi since 2011, advocating against societal problems such as sexual harassment, rape, female genital mutilation, and domestic violence.

-Muhammad Omar is the Brand Manager Assistant for Sarmady (A Vodafone company) and the Co-founder and Blogger at E3langi.com.
-E3langi.com aims to enrich the Arabic content in the advertising and marketing industry.
+Muhammad Omar is the Marketing Manager at Eventtus and was previously the Brand Manager Assistant for Sarmady (A Vodafone company) and the Co-founder and Blogger at E3langi.com.

-Basma Tawakol is currently working as the E-learning platforms manager at Cloudypedia (Google premier partner).
+Basma Tawakol is the Business Unit Manager at Edupoles LMS and previously worked as the E-learning platforms manager at Cloudypedia (Google premier partner).
 She graduated from Ain Shams University with a bachelor’s degree in Business Administration and Management, and has a diploma in Executive Management from the American University in Cairo.
 Basma has been engaged in civil society for more than five years with Alashanek Ya Balady – Ain Shams University and was also the co-founder of the Ezbet Project in partnership with Stuttgart University in Germany.

-Yasmine Madkour has been supporting the Egyptian community by numerous social projects and initiatives.
-She has founded “Ata’ Eidak – قطع إيد” initiative, which is an women’s anti-harassment movement and “Edeehom Fionkat – Give them a Ribbon” to stop men intrusion’s into women’s only public places.
+Yasmine Madkour is a writer, counselor, and wellness consultant.
+Yasmine is the Founder & Lead Coach of Well Work, which is specialized in office wellness to help professionals, companies, and organizations with mental health and productivity.
+She also founded “Ata’ Eidak – قطع إيد” initiative, which is an women’s anti-harassment movement and “Edeehom Fionkat – Give them a Ribbon” to stop men intrusion’s into women’s only public places.
 She is also the co-founder of Dawayr Cultural initiative that supports youth’s exposure to new cultures and the founder of Doors Inc. for digital marketing services.

 Ahmed El Garhy